felliott/isp-deploy/README.md

 # open a shell in the jamdb container
 $ docker exec -it isp-deploy_jamdb_1 /bin/bash

-    * `jam token system-system-system` - generates a token for initializing jam.  copy & paste this value into `jam-setup/config/local.yml` into the `JAM_TOKEN` envvar.
+# Generate a token for initializing jam.
+Note this value, it will be needed
+# to configure `jam-setup` in the next step.
+$ jam token system-system-system

-    * `exit` - exit container and return to host shell
+# exit container and return to host shell
+$ exit
 ```

 ### 3. Run jam-setup to initialize jam for experimenter/isp